mieweb/docs/content/functions/system-administration/interfaces/query-odg-integration.md

 2. You must first receive a client ID and client secret to obtain a bearer token before making a web services request from {{% system-name %}} to ODG.
 3. Authorization for each available service must be given to access ODG content.
 4. An {{% system-name %}} deployment consultant must set up the RTS (refer to systems) and an enabled system setting to initiate the ODG integration with your {{% system-name %}} system wide.
+    a.
+An optional system setting to deeplink the client's EH system into the client's ODG system is available if the customer has received their deeplink u & r (username & password digits) from ODG to be able to deeplink.

 ## Overview of the Calculator Portion of the Query ODG button functionality